bunkbed-tech/alexandria/README.md

 6. [ ] Filtering, sorting, search on list pages
 7. [ ] Package standalone release with database
 8. [ ] Make combobox options dynamic
+9. [ ] Figure out why searchBggThings can't set resources to an empty list (it will freeze the app)

 ## v2 Todos